What Does The Operating Agreement Say?

 - Freeze Out of Involvement in the Officers of the LLC

-A Fiduciary Duty is Owed to All Members of a NJ LLC
+A Fiduciary Duty is Owed to All Members of an NJ LLC

 All members of an LLC owe what is known as a fiduciary duty to one another.
 This fiduciary duty stems from the nature of the business relationship.
-The relationship between members is that of partners in a Partnership.
-It is a relationship built on and requires trust, confidence, and good faith.
+The relationship between members is analogous to that of partners in a Partnership.
+It is a relationship built upon trust, confidence, and good faith.
 Every member owes this duty to all his/her fellow members, just as all partners owe a fiduciary duty to one another in a partnership.

 The terms of an operating agreement may discuss if, how, and when a member can resign and/or terminate his/her interest in the LLC and receive a return of their capital contribution.
 You may be surprised to learn that sometimes a member cannot voluntarily leave the LLC.
 Yes, that’s correct.
 If the agreement requires the consent of all members or a stated percentage of the members before a member can resign, then without their consent a member who attempts to leave will be considered to have wrongfully disassociated himself/herself from the company per the operating agreement.
-The LLC statute (NJSA 42:2C845(b) provides that disassociation is wrongful if it is a breach of an express provision of the operating agreement and the operating agreement makes clear that consent is required.
-A breach has the potential for a lawsuit against the withdrawing member seeking damages and result in the member not receiving back his/her capital contribution and/or other economic benefits from the relationship.
+The LLC statute (NJSA 42:2C845(b) provides that disassociation is wrongful if it is a breach of an express provision of the operating agreement and the operating agreement makes clear that majority or unanimous consent is required.
+A breach has the potential for a lawsuit against the withdrawing member and exposure to damages.
+It can also result in the member not receiving back his/her capital contribution and/or other economic benefits from the relationship.

 On application by the limited liability company or another member, a member’s expulsion by judicial determination can be ordered because: